-- We will develop a resource bank so understanding and experience can be shared across the city. - We will develop a skill sharing approach so different staff can come together to share skills and knowledge. - We will undertake peer reviews and service evaluations so that we can keep improving our services. - We will develop a set of shared values and common language so that everyone can work together well, improving communication between services. - We will use the city's Inclusion Improvement Board to lead the whole programme in making changes across services and schools. - We will develop clear roles and responsibilities for leaders and will make decision making processes clear and accountable. - If provision in a plan is not put in place leaders will be accountable to make sure this is addressed.
+- We will develop a knowledge hub so understanding and experience can be shared across the city. - We will develop a skill sharing approach so different staff can come together to share skills and knowledge. - We will undertake peer reviews and service evaluations so that we can keep improving our services. - We will develop a set of shared values and common language so that everyone can work together well. - We will use the city's Inclusion Improvement Board to lead the whole programme in making changes across services and schools.

 Priority Four - We need to make sure that support is joined up.
+We will use a keyworker approach to do this where possible.

-• We will provide families with trained key workers where needed so that our most vulnerable and complex children, young people and families are well supported.
+We will develop a keyworker approach so that our most vulnerable and complex children, young people and families are well supported.